-A preliminary appraisal of the seven options identified above was undertaken, based on the overall practicality of each option (i.e. is the option likely to be technically achievable).
-Following the preliminary appraisal those options that are considered to be practicable were short-listed for further consideration.
+A preliminary appraisal of each of the options identified above was undertaken, including an assessment of the practicability of each option with regard to availability of disposal sites.
+Following the preliminary appraisal those options that are considered practicable were short-listed for further consideration.